Training will start on Sunday 14th September 2025 as Junior Club Day is Sunday 7th September

 Gloves

-Not essential – but I swear by hockey gloves as I have had too many knocks on my knuckles from both sticks and pitches.
-Direct Hockey has a bit of a sale on at the moment.
+Not essential but useful to avoid knocks on the knuckles from the pitch and sticks.
 Don’t panic – they tend to come in Left Hand only (not a pair) as most players prefer to have their right hand free, and it’s the left hand that takes the knocks – but you can get some versions in right hand too – some defenders prefer to have both during a game.
-Again,most players prefer the ‘short fingered glove’ and I prefer ‘open palm’ so you can still feel the stick.
+Again,most players prefer the ‘short fingered glove’ and often prefer ‘open palm’ so you can still feel the stick.
 ‘Skins’ or ‘Skinful’ layers don’t offer any protection apart from against the cold.

 Base layers